Saatchi & Saatchi: Tim Bell

 Tim Bell (1941-2019) was the company's first Media Director appointed in 1976.
 He performed senior account service roles rising to CEO and later Chairman of the London office.
 He was instrumental in the agency's strength of relationship with Margaret Thatcher developed during their work on her 1979 and 1983 campaigns.
 He had a falling out with the brothers in 1985 and left to join Frank Lowe and an offer of his name on the door at Lowe, Howard-Spinke and Bell (now Lowe Worldwide).

 Andrew Rutherford

 The agency’s leading copywriter and a Full Board Director who in 1978 created the Labour Isn't Working campaign which was voted the Poster of the Twentieth Century, and is widely credited as being highly influential in Margaret Thatcher’s election victory in 1979.
 In his six years at Saatchi & Saatchi Rutherford was responsible for a significant proportion of the agency’s award winning campaigns – for The Health Council, Dunlop, Kronenbourg lager, Jaffa, The Evening News and The Conservative Party.
-He left the agency in 1979 to found the highly successful agency Wight Collins Rutherford and Scott (WCRS).
+He left the agency in 1979 to found the agency Wight Collins Rutherford and Scott (WCRS).